alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

 ```

 The `1800` here (30 minutes) is just an example.
 We will work out an
-appropriate session duration in with product and security input.
+appropriate session duration with product and security input.

 ### Create a new app to manage the auth process